 ・ E3L E♭/D trumpet

-・SB4-OT B♭ trumpet
+・ SB4-OT B♭ trumpet

-・A2C C cornet
+・ A2C C cornet

-Cornet, Flugelhorn, etc.
+Cornet, Flugelhorn, and others

 ・ 1040F-CL flugelhorn